Distance From Vancouver: Approximately 735 kilometers via Hwy 1

 1868 Barkerville Photo

-17. Interpreters in the costumes of that mid-1800s era make Barkerville
+17. Interpreters in the costumes of the mid-1800s era make Barkerville

 experience that much better.
 Here is one of them talking to a visitor.

 Interpreter in Historical Costume in Barkerville BC

 18. Interpreters go around their daily business, as if it were still